Will Democrats 'Follow The Mueller Report To Where It Leads'?

 And then the 448-page, two-volume report was released.
 It told a more nuanced — and for some, damning — story about the president's role and the Trump campaign's interactions with Russians.
 And it's putting Democrats in a bind about what to do next and whether to push forward with possible impeachment proceedings.

-The report concluded that no one on the campaign "conspired or coordinated" with Russians, but it found "numerous links," and the "campaign expected it would benefit" from the Russian efforts.
+The report concluded that no one on the campaign "conspired or coordinated" with Russians, but it found "numerous links" and said the "campaign expected it would benefit" from the Russian efforts.

 Criminal conspiracy?
 The Mueller team concluded it was not.
 But Barr said four times Thursday that there was no "collusion."
 Collusion is the language of the president and has a much broader definition than a legal conspiracy that can be proven in a court of law.